 Various federal, state and local laws govern our business in the jurisdictions in which we operate or propose to operate, or to which we export or propose to export our products, including laws and regulations relating to health and safety, conduct of operations and the production, management, transportation, storage and disposal of our products and of certain material used in our operations.
 Compliance with these laws and regulations requires concurrent compliance with complex federal, state and local laws.
 These laws change frequently and may be difficult to interpret and apply.
-Compliance with these laws and regulations regulations requires the investment of significant financial and managerial resources, and a determination that we are not in compliance with these laws and regulations.
+Compliance with these laws and regulations requires the investment of significant financial and managerial resources, and a determination that we are not in compliance with these laws and regulations could harm our brand image and business.
+Moreover, it is impossible for us to predict the cost or effect of such laws, regulations or guidelines upon our future operations.
 Changes to these laws or regulations could negatively affect our competitive position within our industry and the markets in which we operate, and there is no assurance that various levels of government in the jurisdictions in which we operate will not pass legislation or regulation that adversely impacts our business.